Canon 1100D vs 5D Mark IV

 Studio photographers will appreciate that the Canon 5D Mark IV (unlike the 1100D) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 So what is the bottom line?
 Is there a clear favorite between the Canon 1100D and the Canon 5D Mark IV?
+Which camera is better?
 The listing below highlights the relative strengths of the two models.